Floor Tile Types for Every Home: The Ultimate Guide

 Selecting different types of tile flooring can involve more than just picking a design.
 It can be about considering how the tiles will perform and suit your lifestyle in the long run.

-Durability: It is better to prioritize tiles like vitrified or porcelain for high-traffic areas that resist wear and tear.
+Durability: It is better to prioritise tiles like vitrified or porcelain for high-traffic areas that resist wear and tear.
 In less frequented spaces like bedrooms, softer materials like ceramic or wooden tiles can work well.

 Tile Sizes: Large format tiles, such as 600x600mm or 800x800mm, can make a room appear more spacious and seamless, while smaller tiles or intricate patterns with mosaics can work well in compact spaces like bathrooms or kitchens.
-To know more about perfect sizes of tiles, read A Complete Guide to Tile Sizes for Every Room of Your House.

 Aesthetics: Your tiles should complement your home’s overall design.
 Neutral tones like white, beige, and grey can create a timeless look, while bold patterns, such as Moroccan or mosaic tiles, can add visual interest to specific areas.